-The Office of Information Technology provides computing and multi-media technology services to students, faculty, and staff.
-The office supports over 800 student computers across 2 campuses.
-Students may go to College of Education 401 to receive assistance with using computing applications, questions accessing their student login accounts and developing special multi-media technology projects.
+Information Technology provides computer and technology services to students, faculty, and staff.
+The office supports over 800 student computers across both MSUB campuses.
+Students may go to the Information Commons located on the first floor of the Library to receive assistance with computer issues, software applications, and questions about accessing their student login accounts.
 Assistance is also available by calling (406) 247-5755.

 Student Computing Resources

 The Information Commons, an open access computer lab for MSU Billings student use, is located on the first floor of the MSU Billings Library and is available during regular Library hours.
 The Information Commons is operated by the Information Technology (IT) department and has computers, printing, and scanning.
 A wide variety of software is available for student use including Microsoft Office, Adobe Creative Cloud Suite, ArcGIS, Mathematica, Matlab, SPSS, and specific software for various courses and programs.
 Students will need money in their U-card accounts to pay for printing services.

 City College Information Commons

 Computer access is available with standard campus software, the internet, email, and the Library’s online catalog as well as other web-based Library resources to all current MSU Billings students during City College campus hours.